-Part 1 of this blog post was all about my reasoning behind implementing a flexible feeding schedule for toddlers and how it’s good for them to be able to understand the difference between hunger and fullness cues.
-This blog post is going to discuss the details of HOW to implement a feeding schedule in a way that’s best for you and your toddler.
+Part 1 of this blog post was all about my reasoning behind why you should have a flexible toddler feeding schedule and how it teaches them to understand the difference between hunger and fullness cues (because a little bit of hunger is not an emergency).
+This blog post is going to discuss the details of HOW to implement a feeding schedule in a way that’s best for you and your toddler (if you have a 6 to 12 month old, read my blog on feeding schedules for babies instead or listen to the podcast episode).
 Let’s begin!

 So here are my solutions:

 1. FIRST OFF – CREATE A GENERAL TODDLER FEEDING SCHEDULE

 Start with basing it off their wake times, and maybe even the time you might have to leave the house in the morning.
 Sometimes you’ll have to make sure it coincides with daycare schedules.

 Typically toddlers need to eat about every two to three hours to keep themselves full.
 For that reason, it makes sense to have a snack in between each meal and sometimes even before bedtime.
 Ideally, toddlers would need about six small meals per day.
 I like to offer food within the first half hour (or hour max) after waking up.
 If you don’t – you can bet that your toddler will be coming to you first asking for milk or food.
 Get ahead of it!